mgblackwater/stevekinney.net/content/courses/testing/testing-the-dom.md

 ## A Couple of Gotchas

-Alright, real talk—nothing’s perfect.
+Real talk—nothing’s perfect.
 There are a few things to keep in mind when running tests in browser mode:

 1. **It’s still not a real browser.** You're not getting every subtlety of a specific Chrome or Firefox version.
 Remember, this is JSDOM-ified, meaning it's designed to act like a browser rather than being one.
 2. **Performance.** Running tests with `jsdom` can be a bit slower than straight-up Node tests.
 It’s the cost of emulating browser stuff.